The Real Housewives of Atlanta

 The Real Housewives of Atlanta, abbreviated RHOA, is an American reality television series that premiered on Bravo on October 7, 2008.
-Developed as the third installment of The Real Housewives franchise, it has aired sixteen seasons and focuses on the personal and professional lives of several women residing in and around Atlanta, Georgia.
+Developed as the third installment of The Real Housewives franchise, it has aired seventeen seasons and focuses on the personal and professional lives of several women residing in and around Atlanta, Georgia.

-The cast of the recent sixteenth season consists of Phaedra Parks, Porsha Williams, Drew Sidora, Brit Eady, Kelli Ferrell, Shamea Morton, and Angela Oakley, with former housewife Cynthia Bailey serving as a "friend of the housewives.”
+The cast of the current seventeenth season consists of Phaedra Parks, Porsha Williams, Drew Sidora, Shamea Morton, Angela Oakley, Kelli Potter, Pinky Cole, and K. Michelle, with former housewife Cynthia Bailey serving as a "friend of the housewives.”
 Previously featured cast members include original housewives NeNe Leakes, DeShawn Snow, Shereé Whitfield, Lisa Wu, and Kim Zolciak-Biermann.
-Subsequent housewives include Kandi Burruss, Kenya Moore, Claudia Jordan, Kim Fields, Shamari DeVoe, Eva Marcille, Marlo Hampton and Sanya Richards-Ross.
+Subsequent housewives include Kandi Burruss, Kenya Moore, Claudia Jordan, Kim Fields, Shamari DeVoe, Eva Marcille, Marlo Hampton, Sanya Richards-Ross, and Brit Eady.

 The Real Housewives of Atlanta has received moderately favorable reviews from critics and has been recognized as a "guilty pleasure" by several media outlets.
 However, the series has been criticized for appearing to fabricate portions of its storyline.
 It has anchored Bravo's Sunday night offerings since the show's third season in 2010, eventually becoming Bravo's highest-rated program by 2014.

 The success of the show has resulted in ten spin-offs: Don't Be Tardy, The Kandi Factory, I Dream of NeNe: The Wedding, Kandi's Wedding, Kandi's Ski Trip, Xscape: Still Kickin' It, Kandi Koated Nights, Porsha's Having a Baby, Porsha's Family Matters and Kandi & The Gang.